The Puritans had barely arrived in the Massachusetts Bay Colony when they banned gambling. And then they banned a lot of other things.

 To be fair, the Puritans did have some fun.
-Hunting, fishing and archery were allowed, and they held athletic contests.
+They allowed hunting, fishing and archery, and they held athletic contests (never on Sunday though).
 They drank beer, wine and liquor, but not to excess.
 The Town of New Haven in 1656 required that anyone licensed to serve alcohol had to make sure his customers didn’t get drunk, didn’t drink past 9 pm and didn’t ‘continue tipling’ for more than an hour.

-The Puritans viewed life’s pleasures as nothing but chimeras, especially when compared to the happiness of heaven.
+The Puritans had a reason for their dour outlook.
+They viewed life’s pleasures as nothing but chimeras, especially when compared to the happiness of heaven.

 Puritan theologian Richard Baxter explained,